AlexanderGTumanov/hep-th-rag/README.md

   - Retrieves source files for arXiv articles in a given category (hep-th by default) over a specified date range.
   - Splits articles into sections and converts them into clean text by removing LaTeX artifacts, environments, and custom macros.
   - Builds a corpus by subdividing sections into overlapping chunks of a specified character length.
-- Model training
+- Encoder training
   - Builds a word-level vocabulary from the corpus and encodes chunks as token IDs.
-  - Pads or truncates chunks to a fixed sequence length and constructs train and validation dataloaders.
   - Trains a Transformer encoder with a contrastive objective in a dual-encoder setup and records per-batch training and validation loss.
+- Decoder training
+  - Builds a dataset by pairing each paper's abstract with a random selection of its chunks.
+  - Fine-tunes a pretrained BART-base model with a seq2seq objective and records per-batch training and validation loss.
 - Retrieval functionality
   - Computes dense embeddings for all chunks in the corpus.
   - Encodes the user query and performs a fast similarity search to retrieve a set of likely candidate chunks.
   - Reranks the candidates with the encoder to promote the most semantically relevant papers to the top, and returns the final ranked list of papers.
+  - Generates a summary of the top chunk hits using the fine-tuned BART-base decoder.

 ---